The Future of Hybrid Working - Strategies & Solutions | Gamma

 Facilitating communication, engagement, and resource sharing with a user-friendly collaboration tool can make the difference between success and failure in the new normal.

 We will look at the benefits of revaluating the choice of collaboration technology in the next chapter, but it’s first important to note that successful technology implementation is not a plug-and-play approach.
-It requires a fundamental change in the way people and businesses work and interact.
+It requires a fundamental change in the way we choose to work, how teams collaborate, and how we interact with each other as a whole.

 Hybrid and the proximity bias

-As many have now come to realise, not everyone is well suited to working remotely.
+As many have now come to realise, some team members aren’t as suited to working remotely.

 This is why hybrid working has become such a popular option over a fully-remote workforce.